keasark/bus-system-database-design/README.md

 - I think those 2 mindsets (mentioned in the above images) applied for the case of Software Development Life Cycle (SDLC) and Rapid Application Development (RAD) (particularly, Prototyping) processeses too.

 ### Logic of the New Approach:
-- Applying the 2nd mindset, I started first with the assumption what the bus system owner really needs.
+- Applying the Market-oriented mindset, I started first with the assumption what the bus system owner really needs.
 There are 2 main characters: drivers and passengers.
 Drivers may need bus tracking interface.
 Passengers may need bus tracking and purchase confirmation interfaces.
 From there, the bus owner can point out a GUI design he wants.
 - Each interface like Associative Entities often includes various attributes coming from different entities.
 That’s why I could do Normalization process to break those Associate Entities into normalized entities.
 Then, I continued ERD model with relationships.
 <div align="center">
 <img width="500" alt="Capture" src="https://github.com/keasark/bus-system-database-design/assets/76891395/dac1fa82-37fe-4882-b7d2-f760fea2f2cc">